monymony-public/react-native-tutorial/docs/router-tutorial/react-navigation-stack/react-navigation-stack.md

 # **React Navigation**

-React Navigation (RN) - related libraries that help you move between screens.
+React Navigation - related libraries that help you move between screens.

 ## **react-navigation-stack**

 It's a concept that can be easily understood by anyone who's ever tried the web.
-Routing on the web is Stack of RN.
+Routing on the web is Stack of React-native.

-Because RN is in the form of a mobile app, the top tab doesn't exist like a browser (chrome, Internet Explorer, etc.).
+Because React-native is in the form of a mobile app, the top tab doesn't exist like a browser (chrome, Internet Explorer, etc.).

 Because of this, it's not easy to navigate between pages, and it also provides a 'backward button' like a browser, so remember each routing pass.

 And you've seen, once you've gone back in your mobile app, you've seen animation like something's piled up and gone.

-RN's library supporting this is 'react-navigation-stack'.
+React-native's library supporting this is 'react-navigation-stack'.
 However, the more deep the page is configured, the more you should be aware of the slowing that you're going to have when you're going back

 In this chapter, we'll try installing the react-navigation-stack, and we'll give you a quick tutorial that you can use right away.